Learn why the ongoing monitoring of these reputation management-related metrics is an opportunity which should not be overlooked. But often is.

-You’ve set up your Google My Business page, you monitor your social media sites, and you ask customers to post a review after they make a purchase.
+You’ve set up your Google Business Profile, know a thing or two about Google Analytics 4, monitor your social media sites, and ask customers to post a review after they patronize your website or brick-and-mortar storefront.

 Where do you go from here?